kabirshhaikh/Leetcode/README.md

--> Kth distinct string in an array - leetcode easy problem -> First unique characters in a string - leetcode easy problem -> Maximum value of a string in an array - leetcode easy problem
+-> Kth distinct string in an array - leetcode easy problem -> First unique characters in a string - leetcode easy problem -> Maximum value of a string in an array - leetcode easy problem -> Check if a number has equal digit count and digit value - leetcode easy problem